 Something I had dreamed about for over five years suddenly came true.
 Not because something magical happened.
 Not because I won some award or passed some test.
 But simply because I decided I wanted to be one and I had the training, experience, understanding and most importantly, the passion to help people.

 Then I asked if anyone needed it.

 Many of the people among Generation Youtube are making $200-$300,000 a year, if not a lot more.
 Not because they were trying to, but because they started offering their talents to the world.
 That’s it.

 So like I said, it’s time to start charging people.

 Who are you going to help first?

 Need more help on how to Live Off Your Passion?

-The above post is a free chapter from Live Your Legend’s latest course Live Off Your Passion: An Unconventional Guide to Finding Passion and Building a Career around Work You Love.
-It actually recently won #1 Personal Development Product of 2011 too!
-You can learn more about the full course here.
+The above post is a free lesson from our flagship Live Off Your Passion Guided-Discovery career course: An Unconventional Guide to Finding Passion and Building a Career around Work You Love.
+It’s been completed by thousands of people and even won #1 Personal Development Product of 2011 when first released (It’s been updated A LOT since then).
+You can learn more about the full course and try it out risk-free here.
 I’d love to hear what you think!